Whittaker--Henderson smoothing revisited: A modern statistical framework for practical use: How to improve smoothing computational efficiency?

 \subsection{Motivation}

-Whittaker-Henderson smoothing is a full-rank smoothing as it contains as many parameters as there are observation points.
-This characteristic allows it to faithfully reproduce any input signal as long as a sufficient number of observations are supplied.
-More formally, the estimator associated with smoothing is asymptotically unbiased since:
+Whittaker-Henderson (WH) smoothing is a full-rank method, meaning that it includes as many parameters as there are observation points.
+This feature ensures a high degree of flexibility, allowing the estimator to closely track the input signal when sufficient data is available.
+Formally, WH smoothing is asymptotically unbiased since:

-where \(m\) represents the number of observed individuals on which the matrix \(W\) depends.
-The downside is that WH smoothing may become impractical in presence of many observations points \(n\).
-Indeed, the algorithms presented in Section~\ref{sec-selection} require the inversion of the \(n \times n\) matrix \(W + P_{\lambda}\), an operation with a time complexity of \(O(n^3)\), which needs to be repeated at each iteration of the algorithm, regardless of the chosen method.

-For biometric risks that depend solely on age, discretized on an annual basis, the number of observations rarely exceeds 100, and computation time is not a significant concern.
-However, in the two-dimensional case, the number of observations can take much larger values in several practical cases, including: